mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

            (sqrt (+ (square x) (square y)))))))
 ```

-And here are the equations of motion, written in terms of an explicit local tuple:
+Verify that these are, in fact, the rectangular equations of motion by passing in a symbolic rectangular local tuple:

 ```scheme
 (let ((rect-path (up 't